 - What are their debt-to-income ratio requirements?
 Many lenders use this to assess how much you can afford to pay, based on your current income and debt load.

 - Are there specific income requirements?
-Lenders typically want to know that you have sufficient income to cover the payments.
+Lenders may want to know that you have sufficient income to cover the payments.

 - Do they refinance student loans from your school?
 Some lenders only work with borrowers from specific schools.

 - Are you eligible for refinancing based on your degree?
-Some lenders, like Darien Rowayton Bank, offer loan programs for borrowers in certain fields including medicine and law.
+Some lenders offer loan programs for borrowers in certain fields including medicine and law.

 Different lenders typically come with their own unique advantages and perks.
 For example, some lenders offer unemployment protection, so if you lose your job, you can put your payments temporarily on hold.